Hundreds gather in Charlestown for cortège of Det Garda Colm Horkan

 Hundreds gathered in the centre of Charlestown, Co Mayo on late on Friday night , for the arrival home home of the cortège of Detective Garda Colm Horkan.
 Photograph: Ellen O’Riordan

-Hundreds gathered in the centre of Charlestown, Co Mayo on late on Friday night , for the arrival home home of the cortège of Detective Garda Colm Horkan.
+Hundreds gathered in the centre of Charlestown, Co Mayo late on Friday, to welcome home the cortège of Detective Garda Colm Horkan.

 The 49-year-old garda who was shot dead in Castlerea, Co Roscommon, late on Wednesday night will lie in repose at the family funeral home in Charlestown on Saturday afternoon.

-Although serving in Castlerea, neighbouring Co Roscommon, locals told of how he was immersed in his hometown- a key figure in the local GAA and part of a much-loved and respected family.
+Although serving in Castlerea, in neighbouring Co Roscommon, locals told of how he was immersed in his hometown, was a key figure in the local GAA and part of a much-loved and respected family.

 Horkan’s childhood friend and a sergeant at Swinford Garda station, Declan Casey, led the cortège on his service motorcycle, while teams of players from Charlestown Sarsfield GAA, where Horkan was a long-time member, followed the hearse carrying candles as it made its way through the town shortly before midnight on Friday.